 About Me

-Hello, I'm Ashley Gangadean She/Her and I am a licensed mental health counselor and a Washington State approved clinical supervisor in Seattle, WA.
-I am specialized in working with developmental trauma, complex trauma, generational/ancestral trauma, children of immigrants experience, family of origin issues, and identity development (LGBTQ+/racial identity).
-I take into consideration from a holistic perspective how my client’s individual experiences and life story are impacted by the systems we live in (often oppressive).
-We will work together collaboratively and through building our relationship, discover ways to unlock one’s resilience, strength, and innate abilities to heal and thrive in your life despite the wounds one carries.
+Hello, I'm Ash and I am a licensed mental health counselor in Washington State.
+I am specialized in working with anxiety, depression, developmental/complex trauma, generational/ancestral trauma, family of origin issues, and identity development (LGBTQ+/racial identity).
+From a holistic perspective, I consider how my client’s individual experiences and life story are impacted by the oppressive systems we live in.
+I help clients heal through trauma in a collaborative process and integrative approach to therapy.
+I blend modalities such as IFS, somatic awareness, client-centered/strengths-based, humanistic therapy.
+I also offer EMDR to treat trauma (acute and complex PTSD) and phobias.
+Traumatic experiences are varied and go beyond what most people may categorize as a trauma.
+Sometimes trauma stems from something less obvious, such as negative messaging from our family of origin.
+It is my hope that we can work together through building a safe and grounded relationship, and discover ways to unlock resilience, strength, and innate abilities to heal and thrive in life despite the wounds one carries.

 As a mixed-race (South Asian and White) queer and gender fluid person, I deeply value the sacredness of identities and how they impact our lived experience in a world built to suppress the voices and lives of those most marginalized.
 I am here to help any and all people who are willing to look at how their privilege or lack thereof impacts themselves and those around them.
 I am here to assist those faced with oppression to empower their voice, find strength and resilience, and embracing rest as resistance.